Midwest Gymnastics Booster Club - Overview

 How do we fundraise and how do I benefit from Booster Club fundraising?

-Right now, we host a meet in February each year, the Gina Morri Invitational, and all proceeds go right back to the Booster Club to distribute to Eligible Members.
+Right now, we host a meet in November (Candy Apple) and February (Gina Morri) each year, and all proceeds go right back to the Booster Club to distribute to Eligible Members.

 At the beginning of the season you will pay fees based on what we anticipate your gymnast’s competition fees will be for the year.
 Then we (and we need your help!) work hard all season long, and especially over the February weekend of the Gina Morri meet, to make that meet as profitable as we possibly can.